Azure/azure-quickstart-templates/mysql-replication/README.md

 ```sh
 > mysql -h mysqldns.eastus.cloudapp.azure.com -u admin -p
 ```
 * You can access the VMs through ssh.
+By default, public ssh ports are 64001 and 64002 for the 2 VMs.
 Within the VM you can check MySQL health probe by running, for example, the following command, and it should return 200 to indicate MySQL is healthy.
 ```sh
 > wget http://10.0.1.4:9200
 ```